The full Gurobi installation packages include a Python distribution to use Gurobi's interactive shell. This can be started using

 A typical error message when trying to run

-gurobi.sh for a Gurobi conda package installation is:
+gurobi.sh with a Gurobi conda package installation is:

 Could not open PYTHONSTARTUP